An extended definition of Anosov representation for relatively hyperbolic groups: Introduction

-Our starting point is a definition of Anosov representation in terms of topological dynamics: if $\Gamma$ is a hyperbolic group, $G$ is a semisimple Lie group, and $P \subset G$ is a symmetric parabolic subgroup, a representation $\rho:\Gamma \to G$ is $P$-Anosov if there is a $\rho$-equivariant embedding $\xi:\dee \Gamma \to G/P$ of the Gromov boundary $\dee \Gamma$ of $\Gamma$ satisfying certain dynamical properties.
+The starting point for our framework is a definition of Anosov representation in terms of topological dynamics: if $\Gamma$ is a hyperbolic group, $G$ is a semisimple Lie group, and $P \subset G$ is a symmetric parabolic subgroup, a representation $\rho:\Gamma \to G$ is $P$-Anosov if there is a $\rho$-equivariant embedding $\xi:\dee \Gamma \to G/P$ of the Gromov boundary $\dee \Gamma$ of $\Gamma$ satisfying certain dynamical properties.

-Existing notions of relative Anosov representations (see e.g. \cite{kl2018relativizing}, \cite{zhu2019relatively}, \cite{zz1}) replace $\xi$ with an embedding of the \emph{Bowditch} boundary of a relatively hyperbolic group.
-This condition forces the limit set in $\flags$ of a peripheral subgroup to be a singleton, so that the peripheral subgroup itself must be both weakly unipotent and \emph{regular} (see \cite[Section 5]{kl2018relativizing}).
-These requirements are natural in rank one, but less so in higher rank, and there are a number of interesting examples where they are not satisfied (see \Cref{sec:examples}).
+Existing notions of relative Anosov representation simply replace $\xi$ with an embedding of the Bowditch boundary of a relatively hyperbolic group.
+Our idea is to instead \emph{reverse the direction} of the boundary map: we characterize geometrical finiteness via the existence of an equivariant map \emph{from} a closed subset of a flag manifold \emph{to} the Bowditch boundary of a relatively hyperbolic group, rather than the other way around.

-The main idea behind the definition of an extended geometrically finite representation is to \emph{reverse the direction} of the boundary map: we characterize geometrical finiteness via the existence of an equivariant map \emph{from} a closed subset of a flag manifold \emph{to} the Bowditch boundary of a relatively hyperbolic group, rather than the other way around.
-Our ``backwards'' boundary map does not need to be a homeomorphism, so the approach allows for more flexibility in the higher rank setting; in particular, there is no restriction on the limit set of a peripheral subgroup in $\flags$, or even a requirement that this ``limit set'' is well-defined.
-Moreover, even in rank one, this new perspective seems useful for studying deformations of discrete groups which do not preserve the homeomorphism type of the limit set (see \Cref{sec:rank_one}).
+This ``backwards'' boundary map does not need to be a homeomorphism, which makes our definition much more flexible.
+For instance, the relative Anosov subgroups of Kapovich-Leeb and Zhu can have no subgroup which is isomorphic to a lattice in a higher-rank Lie group---a limitation which is \emph{not} shared by EGF representations.
+The definition also makes EGF representations better suited for studying the rich world of \emph{convex projective structures} on manifolds, which provide a number of examples of discrete subgroups of Lie groups displaying an intriguing mix of ``higher rank'' and ``rank one'' phenomena.
+In particular, EGF representations interact well with the theory of \emph{convex cocompact} projective actions developed by Danciger-Gu\'eritaud-Kassel \cite{dgk2017convex}; see \Cref{sec:examples} below.